junxit/us-congress-bills-115/metadata.md

 - 2017-05-24 — Introduced in House
 - 2017-05-24 — Referred to the House Committee on Veterans' Affairs.
 - 2017-05-24 — Referred to the Subcommittee on Health.
+- 2018-09-25 — Committee on Veterans' Affairs discharged.
+- 2018-09-25 — Committee on Veterans' Affairs discharged.
+- 2018-09-25 — Considered by unanimous consent. (consideration: CR H8753-8754)
+- 2018-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-25 — Mr. DesJarlais asked unanimous consent to discharge from committee and consider.
+- 2018-09-25 — On passage Passed without objection. (text: CR H8753-8754)
+- 2018-09-25 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8753-8754)